- Our Faculty

 A native New Englander, David joined the faculty at Baylor in 2013 after teaching in Ohio and South Carolina.
 He is married to Laurel and they have one daughter.
-He is an avid sports fan and has developed a passion for sports photography.
+He is an avid sports fan and when their daughter played high school and collegiate lacrosse, he was a passionate sports photographer.
+Today, he is working to master landscape and wildlife photography.

 Chair, Society for Reformation Research 500th Anniversary Committee.